-Integrated Studies at Gwynedd Mercy University is a student-centered, inclusive post-secondary program for individuals aged 18-26 with intellectual/developmental disabilities.
+Integrated Studies at Gwynedd Mercy University is a student-centered, inclusive post-secondary program for individuals aged 18-26 with intellectual disabilities.

 This program is designed to provide excellent opportunities in education, career development, and social participation within an inclusive academic setting.
 Integrated Studies strives to create a community that cultivates self-determination, service, self-efficacy, and lifelong learning.

-Integrated Studies is a fully-inclusive postsecondary program on Gwynedd Mercy University’s campus, offering two-year or four-year college experiences for students with intellectual and/or developmental disabilities (ID/DD) to progressively develop skills each semester related to academic interest, employment, communication, healthy living, and technology with the ultimate goal of increased independence, meaningful employment and self-actualization.
+Integrated Studies is a fully-inclusive postsecondary program on Gwynedd Mercy University’s campus, offering two-year or four-year college experiences for students with intellectual disabilities (ID) to progressively develop skills each semester related to academic interest, employment, communication, healthy living, and technology with the ultimate goal of increased independence, meaningful employment and self-actualization.
 The program is based on Think College Standards and created with support from the PA Inclusive Higher Education Consortium and other successful programs.

 Integrated Studies students will be active members of Gwynedd Mercy University’s community as they will audit college courses, participate in community-based internships, attend sporting events, eat in the dining hall, and have the opportunity to live in the residence halls.

 Students will earn a non-degree certificate of Integrated Studies and a university transcript that includes the courses and internships completed as well as a portfolio of highlighted work.

 Students will audit four inclusive courses per semester (12 credits) related to their academic and employment goals.
 Students will receive a certificate of Integrated Studies and a GMercyU transcript that includes the courses and internships completed.
 Students will have the access to the Student Success Center and may receive tutoring from trained peer tutors and academic coaching for enhancing study and organizational skills.